Offers of securities in New Zealand are regulated by the provisions of the Financial Markets Conduct Act 2013 (FMCA).

 A company cannot rely on an investor’s self certification if it knows that in fact the investor did not have the experience stated in their certificate.

-- confirming that the experience stated in the certificate does in fact relate to the sale or disposal of shares or other financial products (rather than merely, say, attending a seminar on the subject)
+- satisfy themselves that the experience stated in the certificate is relevant to the proposed sale or disposal of shares or other financial products and is otherwise sufficient (rather than merely experience of, say, attending a seminar on the subject or having a KiwiSaver account)

-- advising the investor as to the consequences of self-certifying as an eligible investor.
+- advise the investor as to the consequences of self-certifying as an eligible investor.

-The Independent Advisor must not confirm a certificate if it has reason to believe that in fact the investor did not have the experience stated in their certificate.
-Some public commentary from the FMA on the role of the Independent Advisor can be found on the FMA website.
+The Independent Advisor must not confirm a certificate if there are no grounds for certification stated in the certificate, if the grounds stated in the certificate are irrelevant or otherwise insufficient, or if the Independent Advisor has reason to believe that in fact the investor does not have the experience stated in their certificate.

 investments of at least NZ$750,000 (cl 3(3)(b) of sch 1)